 In the See Think Do Care model, there are four primary audiences that all marketers must be aware of and understand when putting strategies together.
 This is displayed in the image below.

 Once you understand the different stages and the mindset of the modern-day consumer, you can begin assessing which marketing channel(s) is best suited for each step and create a more effective strategy.
+Learn more about how this framework compares to older, tried and tested methodologies here.

 So, let’s pretend we’re marketing a pet brand and targeting an active audience.
 How do we combine our strategy with the See Think Do Care Framework?